 The price of an IPO is decided by the supply and demand of the trade market.
 Usually, they are sold at the price at which the buyer would like to buy.
 Doesn’t it sound too simple?
 In reality, the process of valuation isn’t that easy.
 If an IPO is underpriced, then a chance of pocketing the gains after the listing is for a long period.
 On the other hand, if it is overpriced, post listing you won’t get much gain.
-Any keen follower of latest IPO news would have clearly observed this in the performances
+Any keen follower of the latest IPO news would have clearly observed this in the performances

 The stock prices of different businesses are valuated using different techniques such as:

 The company and its underwriters work together to come up with a share price.
 Factors which influence pricing are,

-The quantity of stocks being sold in an IPO
+- The number of stocks being sold in an IPO

 - The organizational set-up of the private company